3 Steps that Helped Skyline Exhibits Increase New Product Sales by 18%

 Troutman explains that observation is critical to the research process because customers often work around issues and may not even realize there’s a problem.
 So she regularly attends trade shows to observe how:

 - Quickly and easily labor crews set up exhibits“Customers are paying for labor, and we want to make set-up as efficient as possible,” she says.

 “By thoroughly understanding customers’ problems – and they may not even realize they have a problem – we can provide a solution that helps them exhibit more successfully than ever,” she explains.

 An example is Skyline’s exclusive DesignView® Presentation System.
 While walking trade show floors, Steve Dunn, one of the segment managers, noticed people unsuccessfully using projection to combine PowerPoint presentations with static graphics.
 He brought the issue back to Skyline’s engineers, who then came up with a compact rear-projection solution combined with printed screen.
 It creates a powerful image without taking up a lot of space.

-2. They encourage customers, dealers and staff to submit ideas for new products, and then put them through a formal evaluation process.
+2. Encourage customers, dealers and staff to submit ideas for new products

 They receive, on average, about 50 ideas every year.
 Each idea is evaluated by representatives from leadership, marketing and engineering, and is scored on the same criteria, such as:

 3. Assign top-scoring ideas to a project manager

 The project managers: